Lawrence University Sexual Misconduct Policy and Title IX

 Furthermore, silence, in response to an allegation, will not be viewed as an admission of the allegations in dispute.
 At any time, a party may decline to provide information or participate further in the process.
 When this occurs, the University will review the matter based on all of the other information gathered.

 When the Title IX Coordinator receives a formal complaint of sexual misconduct, The Coordinator will meet with the respondent to provide notice of the complaint and the alleged policy violation being investigated.

-Accommodations are actions taken by the University to ensure equal access to its education programs and activities, and to foster a more stable and safe environment during the process of reporting, investigation, (“interim accommodations”) and/or after adjudication.
+Accommodations are actions taken by the University to ensure equal access to its educational programs and activities, and to foster a safer, more stable environment during the process of reporting, investigation (interim accommodations), and/or after adjudication.
 These measures may be extended or made permanent as remedies, at the conclusion of the investigation.

 Sample accommodations include, but are not limited to: